Mapwize/mapwize-ui-js/README.md

 #### `container`

 The HTML element in which Mapbox GL JS will render the map, or the element's string id .
 The specified element must have no children.
 This parameter is optionnal, default point to the id: `mapwize`
+The html element need to be correctly formated and need to be sized in css

 #### `options`